 Common Causes of Pneumonia in Children

-In children 2 to 5 years old and younger, most cases of pneumonia are caused by viral infections,5 but in older children and teens, this illness is usually caused by bacterial infections.6 Additionally, a child could start out by having a viral pneumonia, which can then cause complications leading to bacterial pneumonia.
+In children 5 years old and younger, most cases of pneumonia are caused by viral infections,5 but in older children and teens, this illness is usually caused by bacterial infections.6 Additionally, a child could start out by having a viral pneumonia, which can then cause complications leading to bacterial pneumonia.

 Children with bacterial pneumonia generally experience sudden symptoms, such as rapid breathing, high fever and coughing.
 The usual cause is Streptococcus pneumoniae, although other bacteria, like Staphylococcus aureus7 or Mycoplasma pneumoniae, can also cause this illness.8